Jökulsárlón Glacial Lagoon - a Tour of the Jewels of the South Coast of Iceland

 Jökulsárlón glacial lagoon

 The lagoon appeared in 1935 and has grown a lot due to the melting of the glaciers.
-The bottom of the lake is the lowest point below sea level in Iceland - and the lagoon is also the deepest lake in Iceland, some 248 meter's deep.
+The bottom of the lake is the lowest point below sea level in Iceland - and the lagoon is also the deepest lake in Iceland.

 Jökulsárlón glacial lagoon